The commandments of office design to make people much more productive05 Jul 2019, Posted by Latest News in

 Different colours have different effects on how we feel.

-“For example, yellow has a relaxing effect, while blue has been proven to result in increased productivity and to create the impression of professionalism,” Trim noted.
+“For example, yellow has a relaxing effect, while blue has proven to create a productive attitude, as well as to create the impression of professionalism,” Trim noted.

 This doesn’t necessarily mean that all of the walls in your office should be blue, but it wouldn’t hurt to include blue in your overall colour scheme.